 5 months after Osaze Osagie shooting, State College police release internal review report

-On the eve of the five month anniversary of 29-year-old Osaze Osagie’s death by police shooting, the State College Police Department released its internal review of the incident, clearing the involved officers of any wrongdoing.
+On the eve of the five month anniversary of Osaze Osagie’s death by State College police shooting, the department released its internal review of the incident and cleared the involved officers of any wrongdoing.

-The report, which was discussed at Monday night’s State College Borough Council meeting, found the involved officers acted in accordance with department policy, established procedures and the law.
+The report, which was discussed at Monday night’s State College Borough Council meeting and a community meeting Tuesday, found the involved officers acted in accordance with department policy, established procedures and the law.

+Neither American Civil Liberties Union of Pennsylvania communications Director Andy Hoover nor Kathleen Yurchak and Andrew Shubin, attorneys for the Osagie family, responded to request for comment Tuesday.

-State College Police Chief John Gardner said that Assistant Chief Matthew Wilson conducted the internal review and presented his findings to the Conduct, Procedures and Review Board chaired by Captain Christian Fisher.
-The board was made up of a police department lieutenant, sergeant and two police officers, he said.
+Assistant Chief Matthew Wilson conducted the internal review and presented his findings to the Conduct, Procedures and Review Board chaired by Captain Chris Fishel.
+The board was made up of a police department lieutenant, sergeant and two police officers.

-The department policies reviewed by Wilson and the board were: use of force, medical aid after use of force, bias based policing, tactical considerations, training considerations, supervision, post-shooting investigative process and post-shooting personnel services, said Gardner.
+Use of force, medical aid after use of force, bias based policing, tactical considerations, training considerations, supervision, post-shooting investigative process and post-shooting personnel services were the policies reviewed by Wilson and the board.

-In a departure from his usual impartiality, Gardner said he agreed with the board’s findings.
+In a departure from his usual impartiality and publicly reserved nature, Chief John Gardner said he agreed with the board’s findings.

 “Some of the key factors that led to my decision include the following: the involved officers were following procedures for serving 302 mental health warrants in regard to both department policy and state law.
 Osaze Osagie charged officers with a deadly weapon in an attempted assault,” he said.
 “This prompted the use of deadly force due to the immediate threat of serious bodily injury or death to the officers.
 The deployment of the Taser was ineffective in stopping the assault.”

-According to District Attorney Bernie Cantorna’s report, when officers knocked on Osagie’s door attempting to serve him a 302 mental health warrant, Osagie, an African American with a history of mental illness, brandished a kitchen knife, refused to comply with orders to drop the knife and then ran toward the officers.
+According to Centre County District Attorney Bernie Cantorna’s report released in May, officers knocked on Osagie’s door and attempted to serve him a 302 mental health warrant.
+Instead of speaking with officers, Osagie, a 29-year-old African American with a history of mental illness, brandished a kitchen knife, refused to comply with orders to drop the knife and ran toward the officers.

+One officer fired his Taser because “there was no opportunity to switch to his firearm,” while another officer fired his gun four times.
+All three officers reported the Taser deployment and the shots were fired “almost simultaneous,” according to the internal review report.

-Officers performed their duties on March 20 based on Osagie’s behavior, the event circumstances and evidence presented to them at the time of the incident, said Gardner.
+Officers performed their duties on March 20 based on Osagie’s behavior, the event circumstances and evidence presented to them at the time of the incident, Gardner said.
 The review found no evidence of bias in the officers’ past contacts or arrests, he said.

+The night prior to the shooting, Osagie’s father, Sylvester, met with two borough police officers because his son was missing, had a history of anxiety and schizophrenia and was most likely off his medication.
+He also believed his son might have been suicidal, according to the report.

+“Shoot, God is dead in this country, and soon I hopefully will be dead also.
+My fast-approaching deep sleep will result from a struggle between God and evil,” Osaze Osagie texted his father.
+“Any poor soul whose life I take today, if any poor soul at all, may God forgive his sins if he has any.”

 Gardner said he previously did not issue a public comment on the shooting to “refrain from potentially influencing the investigatory process and subsequent outcomes.”